Volunteer with Pod and enhance your UCAS personal statement

 • Complete your DofE Gold Residential award whilst volunteering on your Pod trip!

-From protecting turtles in Greece, helping rescued wildlife in Thailand to monitoring the Big 5 in South Africa we have to many exciting trips which you can join!
+From protecting turtles in Greece, helping rescued wildlife in Thailand to monitoring the Big 5 in South Africa we have many exciting trips which you can join!

 Take your first step to make countless memories, new friends and new skills to help your UCAS personal statement by finding out all about our trip options around the world here: www.podvolunteer.org/projects